My Fourth Visit

 they smile back up at me

-inviting to show me their mystery
+inviting me into their mystery

 so i whisper down to them